CUNYTech/GenderPayGap/README.md

 After, you should do `node gpgmain.js` to have Node execute our JS file.
 Then you should open up your preferential web browser and type in: `localhost:3000` to run the web app locally.

+3/36/2017 - added some fake "flash" error msgs via node sessions, handlebars and bootstrap, but the bootstrap layout is pretty hideous.
+I will use the idea however to make a different type of "flash" message.